Welcome to the section of the website that deals with recording.

 She had recorded about 6 hours of material based on her early morning walks, where she would sketch various parts of her local surrounding landscapes.

-We condensed it into a short 5 minute storyline, to give the public an ‘immersive experience’ of what she was doing.
+We condensed it into a short 5-minute storyline, to give the listener an immersive experience of what she was doing.

 Slate ML1 condenser microphone, normally set to Neumann U67, brings out the best depth of tone.
 Sontronics Sigma ribbon condenser microphone when appropriate, and a Slate ML2 pencil condenser for accuracy.
 All of my microphones are chosen to best capture all of the nuances and different tonal characters of each instrument, as best possible, for each specified job.